Msdrumz/flight-delay-ml-pipeline/README.md

 - Exported model artifacts for deployment
 - Built a FastAPI endpoint for predictions
 - Wrote unit tests to validate valid and invalid API requests
-- Packaged the application with a Dockerfile]
+- Packaged the application with a Dockerfile

 ---
+## Testing
+- Implemented unit tests using `pytest`
+- Validated pipeline execution and core functionality

 ## Results
 - Created a reproducible machine learning pipeline using MLflow